-Presentation Instructions With Voiceover: Narrated versions
+Presentation Instructions with Voiceover: Narrated versions

-- Click on the file marked "English narrated presentation long," or "English narrated presentation short." - To resize the presentation into full screen, click on the small icon in the bottom right corner of the presentation. - To move out of full screen, press Escape. - You can move through the presentation manually by placing the cursor at the bottom of the slide so the time-bar appears, and with the cursor either advance or move backward the small time line going across the screen at the bottom.
+- Click on the file marked "English narrated presentation." - To resize the presentation into full screen, click on the small icon in the bottom right corner of the presentation. - To move out of full screen, press Escape. - You can move through the presentation manually by placing the cursor at the bottom of the slide so the time-bar appears, and with the cursor either advance or move backward the small time line going across the screen at the bottom.